EC528-Fall-2023/Kata-Containers-for-SPARK/README.md

 > Another solution is launching applications directly in Kata.
 As our mentor mentioned, the ideal way to do that is to put Kata out of the box, which is much more complicated.
 This required us to implement some runtime classes under yarn like runc did (following the OCI standards), which will require us to look deeper at the interfaces of Linux Container Executor, and which we don't have enough time to do.

 **Spark application examples (run with Kata)**

 1. [Spark Shell Example](./scripts/examples/run_spark_shell_kata.sh)
 2. [Spark Pi Example](./scripts/examples/run_spark_pi_kata.sh)

+#### Enable More Complex Functionality

+The Spark Pi test does not involve data shuffling.
+However, if you want to launch a more complex application which requires data transfer between different executors, the default shuffling service for spark won't work.
+The default Spark shuffling service will establish an RPC endpoint inside the containers and let them directly do shuffling read and write.
+This apparently can not be applied to containers in bridge network as containers on different nodes cannot directly talk to each other.

+To solve this, we introduced an external shuffle service for spark which runs in the node manager process instead inside of the containers.
+For more information about this part, please refer to the [Playbook](./docs/Playbook.md).

 ### Design Implications and Discussion